SystemsApproach/private5g/intro.rst

 An important takeaway from this discussion is that to understand how 5G is being implemented, it is helpful to have a working understanding of how clouds are built.
-This includes the use of *commodity hardware* (both servers and white-box switches), horizontally scalable *microservices* (also referred to as *cloud native*), and *Software-Defined Networks (SDN)*.
+This includes the use of *commodity hardware* (both servers and bare-metal switches), horizontally scalable *microservices* (also referred to as *cloud native*), and *Software-Defined Networks (SDN)*.
 It is also helpful to have an appreciation for how cloud software is developed, tested, deployed, and